ramofabian/aws-bootcamp-cruddur-2023/journal/week0.md

 <p align="center"><img src="assets/week0Amazon EventBridge_1.png.png" alt="accessibility text"></p>

 ### 4. Review all the questions of each pillars in the Well Architected Tool (No specialized lens)
-There are 6 pilars of the AWS well architected framework:
+There are 6 pillars of the AWS well architected framework:
 #### :sparkle:Operational excellence
-This pilar provides an overwiew of design principles and best pratices to support deployment and workload efectily.
-It offers 4 best parctice areas which are mentioned below:
+This pilar provides an overview of design principles and best practices to support deployment and workload effectible.
+It offers 4 best practice areas which are mentioned below:
 ##### :arrow_right:Organization
-Those questions address you to understand if you are hadnling correcly your prioritys, evalute the structure your organizzation in terms of support for bussines outcomes.
+Those questions address you to understand if you are handling correctly your priorities, evaluate the structure your organization in terms of support for business outcomes.
 ```
 OPS 1 > How do you determine what your priorities are?
 OPS 2 > How do you structure your organization to support your business outcomes?
 OPS 3 > How does your organizational culture support your business outcomes?
 ```
 ##### :arrow_right:Prepare
-Those questions help you to know if your desing is well prepared to be easy to be understandable, relayable and scalable.
+Those questions help you to know if your design is well prepared to be easy to be understandable, reliable and scalable.
 ```
 OPS 4  How do you design your workload so that you can understand its state?
 OPS 5  How do you reduce defects, ease remediation, and improve flow into production?